 Included: driver (no tracker) and all park fees

 Oh, Yala!
 And to think we almost skipped it.
 We had read mixed reviews about safari drivers and hoards of jeeps so considered not going.
 The lure of seeing a leopard changed our minds.
-Our full day safari in Yala was a trip highlight.
+Our full-day Sri Lankan safari in Yala National Park was a trip highlight.

 There were a lot of safari jeeps, even though we were not visiting during peak season.
 The drivers call each other when there is a leopard sighting so, suddenly jeeps appear out of nowhere.
 Our driver called it, “The Colombo Traffic Jam!”
 The way I see it, there are many trained eyes looking for wildlife so the chance of seeing something spectacular increases.
 The drivers were all very respectful of the animals.